 ．Preventive maintenance: the higher quantity and density of sensors across the factory environment can help with better preventive maintenance.
 It is because companies can more closely monitor the status of equipment to not only optimize maintenance schedules, but also predict and preempt problems, including through more convenient, faster and detailed remote diagnostics.

 ．Automatic replenishment: the entire 5G infrastructure ultimately translates into end-to-end supply chain integration, where factory tools with integrated 5G networking can automatically and rapidly replenish parts and supplies as needed, without human intervention, further reducing the inefficiencies and delays of the past.

 Clearly, 5G applications will power the Smart Industries of the future.
 However, it is vital not to overlook the necessity of managing the huge volumes of structured and unstructured data generated by 5G connected devices.
-This information and network management will need to leverage the latest technologies to cope with the unprecedented traffic volumes, including utilizing network functions virtualization (NFV) and software-defined networking (SDN), alongside high performance Cloud Computing, robust storage and Big Data analytics to optimize the network and enterprise management.
+This information and network management will need to leverage the latest network security solution to cope with the unprecedented traffic volumes, including utilizing network functions virtualization (NFV) and software-defined networking (SD WAN Network), alongside high performance enterprise Cloud Computing, robust storage and Big Data analytics to optimize the network and enterprise management.

 Innovating businesses need an innovative partner.
-Simply click here to learn more about CITIC Telecom CPC’s ICT-MiiND strategy, including our comprehensive portfolio of full-stack enterprise solutions.
+Simply click here to learn more about CITIC Telecom CPC’s ICT-MiiND strategy, including our comprehensive portfolio of full-stack enterprise cloud services.